 - North Island College – Training Programs

 - Canada – B.C.
 Job Grant – The Canada-B.C.
 Job Grant (CJG) is an employer-driven, cost-sharing program that helps employers invest in training for their current or future employees.
-The CJG assists eligible employers to offset the cost of training up to a maximum of $10,000 per participant per fiscal year, and up to a maximum of $15,000 per participant per fiscal year for the Unemployed Stream.
+The CJG assists eligible employers to offset the cost of training up to a maximum of $10,000 per participant per fiscal year.